The Transporter

-The Transporter (French: Le Transporteur) is a 2002 English-language French action film directed by Louis Leterrier and Corey Yuen from a screenplay by Luc Besson and Robert Mark Kamen.
-It is the first installment in the Transporter franchise and stars Jason Statham in the title role, alongside Shu Qi, François Berléand and Matt Schulze.
+The Transporter (French: Le Transporteur) is a 2002 action film directed by Louis Leterrier and Corey Yuen from a screenplay by Luc Besson and Robert Mark Kamen.
+An international co-production of France and the United States, it is the first installment in the Transporter film series and stars Jason Statham in the title role, alongside Shu Qi, François Berléand, and Matt Schulze.
 In the film, Frank Martin, a British mercenary driver living in France, finds himself involved in a human trafficking plot.

 The Transporter premiered at the Regency Village Theatre in Los Angeles on October 2, 2002, and was first theatrically released in the United States on October 11, 2002, by 20th Century Fox, in France on 23 October by EuropaCorp, and in the UK on January 17, 2003.
 It received mixed reviews from critics with praise for its action sequences and Statham's performance.
 It grossed $43.9 million worldwide and was followed by a sequel, Transporter 2, in 2005.

 Plot

 Frank Martin, a former highly decorated special operations soldier, is a highly skilled driver for illicit jobs in southern France who follows three strict rules: never change the deal, no names, and never open the package.

 In Nice, Frank is hired as the getaway driver for three bank robbers, but they bring a fourth man.
 Explaining that the extra weight will affect his escape, Frank refuses to drive until the leader kills and abandons one of his men.
-After evading police in a chase, the leader offers more money to drive to Avignon, but he refuses; the robbers escape in another car but are foiled by amateur driving.
-At Frank's villa on the French Riviera, Police Inspector Tarconi questions him about his car, seen at the scene, but Frank has disposed of all evidence.
+After evading police in a chase, the leader offers more money to drive to Avignon, but Frank declines; the robbers continue their escape in another car but are later foiled by amateur driving.
+Police inspector Tarconi pays a visit to Frank's secluded coastal house to question him about his car, seen at the scene, but Frank has disposed of all evidence.

 Frank is hired to deliver a package to Darren "Wall Street" Bettencourt.
 While changing a flat tire, he realizes it contains a person — a bound, gagged woman.
 She tries to escape, but Frank recaptures her and subdues two police officers who see them.
-He delivers her as promised and gets a briefcase.
-When he stops to buy drinks for the cops, a bomb in the briefcase explodes.
+He delivers her as promised, gets paid and accepts another assignment on the spot.
+Bettencourt instructs him to deliver a briefcase to an address in Grenoble.
+When he stops for refreshments, a bomb in the briefcase explodes.